2019 Saha Airlines Boeing 707 crash: Accident

 The aircraft was on an international cargo flight carrying meat from Manas International Airport in Bishkek, Kyrgyzstan, to Payam International Airport in Karaj, Iran, but the flight crew actually landed at Fath Air Base.
-The crew probably mistook Fath Air Base's runway for the much longer Payam International Airport runway, as the two runways are just a few kilometres apart, and on an almost identical alignment.
+The crew probably mistook Fath Air Base's runway for the much longer Payam International Airport runway, as the two runways are just a few kilometres apart and on a similar alignment.
 A 707 generally requires a runway length more than 2500 m, but the runway at Fath Air Base is only 1300 m.
 Poor weather conditions were also reported.

-The aircraft overran the runway, crashed through a wall, and came to rest after colliding with a house in the neighbourhood of Farrokhabad, Fardis County, Alborz Province.
+The aircraft overran the runway, crashed through a wall, and came to rest after colliding with a house in the neighbourhood of Farrokhabad, Fardis County, Alborz province.
+The accident was captured on Security footage shows the plane as it crashes and bursts into flames.
 The houses involved were empty at the time of the crash, and no one on the ground was injured.
+Fifteen of the sixteen crew on board were killed; one crew member survived, but was seriously injured.
+There were no passengers.
 Following the crash, a fire developed.
-Early reports gave the number of people on board as either 16 or 17 (one a woman), all but one of whom died.
+Early reports gave the number of people on board as either 16 or 17, all but one of whom died.
 The sole survivor was Farshad Mahdavinejad, the aircraft's flight engineer, who was taken to Shariati Hospital in a critical condition.